 - Visual materials (how-to videos, webinars)

-- Hands-on experiences (in-person trainings or DIY online tutorials)
+- Hands-on experiences (in-person training or DIY online tutorials)

 - Live help center (phone, email, or chat)